Manrutz/https-github.com-Manrutz-week4-AI-for-SE--AI-in-Software-Engineering-/ai_in_software_engineering_part_2.md

 Task 2: Automated Testing with AI

 Objective
-Use Selenium IDE or Testim.io (AI-powered) to automate testing for a simple login page (valid/invalid credentials).
+Using Selenium IDE or Testim.io (AI-powered) to automate testing for a simple login page (valid/invalid credentials).

 Example Selenium Script (Python)
 ```python